OSGeo/gdal/gdal/doc/source/development/rfc/rfc11_fastidentify.rst

 complete the virtualization of filesystem access services.

-CPLReadDir() will also be renamed VSIReadDir() but with a stub under the old name available for backward compatability.
+CPLReadDir() will also be renamed VSIReadDir() but with a stub under the old name available for backward compatibility.

 Compatibility
 -------------